-Detroit’s WILSON play straight-up, dirty rock and roll.
-Their name isn’t exactly a search-friendly one, so they’ve amended almost everything with what they know how to do best – PARTY.
-And folks that showed up late to this party missed out, because WILSON brought the goods (and some fine beards).
-Their tour starts soon, so hit their site to find out where you can catch ’em live.
+Detroit’s Wilson play straight-up, dirty rock and roll.
+Their name isn’t exactly a search-friendly one, so they’ve amended almost everything with what they know how to do best — PARTY.
+And folks that showed up late to this party missed out because Wilson brought the goods (and some damn fine beards).

 Bonus: Click here for an Instagram of the band live.

-I’ve been friends with frontman Chad Cherry for a number of years, but let me tell you… one of Chicago’s own purveyors of fine rock and roll, THE LAST VEGAS should be thought of among great Chicago bands like URGE OVERKILL and CHEAP TRICK.
-Having toured with MOTLEY CRUE, TLV has also shared the stage with GUNS N’ ROSES and AC/DC, BUCKCHERRY and more, in addition to headlining their own gigs around the Globe.
-This Fall, they’re heading back to the UK in support of SKID ROW and SISTER.
+I’ve been friends with frontman Chad Cherry for a number of years, but let me tell you… one of Chicago’s own purveyors of fine rock and roll, The Last Vegas (TLV) should be thought of among great Chicago bands like Urge Overkill and Cheap Trick.
+Having toured with Motley Crue, TLV has also shared the stage with Guns n’ Roses, AC/DC, Buckcherry, and more, in addition to headlining their own gigs around the globe.
+This Fall, they’re heading back to the UK in support of Skid Row and Sister.

 Bonus: Click here for an exclusive Instagram from their set.

-Honestly, their music does nothing for me, so I took the opportunity to catch up with some friends and grab lunch during their set.
-I did catch one heavy jam toward the end that I kinda dug, but above all, DEVOUR THE DAY fails to move me.
+Apologies to these lads.
+I took the opportunity to catch up with some friends and grab lunch during their set.
+I did catch one heavy jam toward the end that I kinda dug.
 Here’s an Instagram of two members doing an interview.

-I know I’ve made mention of it before here on the site, but not long before the music industry collapse, one company I used to work for was the long-gone Musicland Group in their Sam Goody division.
+I know I’ve made mention of it before here on the site, but not long before the music industry collapsed, one company I used to work for was the long-gone Musicland Group in their Sam Goody division.
 Each October, there would be a fairly extravagant annual meeting held at Caesar’s Palace in Las Vegas, and within those private meetings were some truly intimate performances.
-In 2002, one of those happened to be from a relatively-unknown band called THEORY OF A DEADMAN.
+In 2002, one of those happened to be from a relatively-unknown band called Theory of a Deadman.
 Their latest record is out next week…